Liquidity and Plan of Operations

 |6 Months Ended|

 The Company has experienced net losses and negative cash flows from operations each period since its inception.
-Through June 30, 2017, the Company had an accumulated deficit of approximately $43.6 million.
-The Company’s operations have been financed primarily through the sale of equity securities.
-The Company’s net loss for the six months ended June 30, 2017 and 2016 was approximately $8.5 million and $3.9 million, respectively.
+Through June 30, 2019, the Company had an accumulated deficit of approximately $73.8 million.
+The Company’s net loss for the six months ended June 30, 2019 was approximately $7.4 million.

-The Company has been engaged in developing a pipeline of product candidates since 2011.
-To date, the Company has not obtained regulatory approval for any of its product candidates nor generated any revenue from products and the Company expects to incur significant expenses to complete development of its product candidates.
+The Company has been engaged in developing its lipid nano-crystal (“LNC”) platform delivery technology and a pipeline of product candidates, including MAT-9001, since 2011.
+To date, the Company has not obtained regulatory approval for any of its product candidates nor generated any revenue from product sales and the Company expects to incur significant expenses to complete development of its product candidates.
 The Company may never be able to obtain regulatory approval for the marketing of any of its product candidates in any indication in the United States or internationally and there can be no assurance that the Company will generate revenues or ever achieve profitability.

-Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2022 at the earliest, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
-The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and developing additional product candidates.
-As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will be increasing.
+Assuming the Company obtains regulatory approval from the U.S. Food & Drug Administration (“FDA”) or from the European Medicines Agency (“EMA”) for one or more of its product candidates, which the Company does not expect to receive until 2023 at the earliest, the Company expects that its expenses will continue to increase if and when it commercially launches a product.
+The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and development of additional product candidates.
+As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will increase.